optimamodel/optima/client/README.md

 ## Notes

 - bower to track client dependencies in vendor
-- npm to track devDependencies
-- nginx to serve the client to the browser
+- npm to track modules in `package.json` to be used in the gulp task runner
-- p.conf.js - protractor - is this used?
 - written in Javascript 5
+- angular 1.0 framework
-- angular single-page-app -> uses `#` to simulate URL directory system
+    - angular url router -> uses `#` to simulate relative URL

 ## Scripts